 If you have other children, you must pay attention to them as well.
 Try to include them in family conversations, and make sure they don't feel like they are less important.

-Be aware of the financial worries and work on resolving them
+Be aware of your financial worries and work on resolving them

 Many families who have a child with autism find themselves with financial difficulties.
 If you had to take time off work, then there's less income.
 If you need more therapy sessions or evaluations for your child, these bills might come out of your own pocket.
 Soon you may see bills start to stack up.